FreddyMelo/ascent/README.md

 The reports section shows you the bigger picture of your finances.
 See how your income compares to expenses, track spending by category, and identify trends over time.
 You can export your data if you want to do more detailed analysis elsewhere.

 ## Getting Started

-### No Installation Required
-Just open `index.html` in your browser and you're ready to go.
-No accounts, no downloads, no complicated setup.
-Your data stays on your device, so you have complete privacy.

 ### First Steps
 1. Start by adding your income - click "Add Income" and enter your monthly salary or other income sources